AtlasGPT Brain

 Core Strategic Position

-"AtlasGPT is not a chatbot.
-It is the technological extension of Nobel Prize-caliber surgical expertise — trained on 3 million peer-reviewed sources, validated by 1,000+ expert clinicians, and purpose-built for the highest-stakes moments in medicine."
+“AtlasGPT is not a medical AI model.
+It is a hyper-nuanced clinician-validated algorithm which is an extension of Nobel Prize-caliber medical & surgical expertise.
+It’s trained on millions of peer-reviewed sources, validated by 1,000+ expert clinicians, and subspecialty level purpose-built for the highest-stakes moments in medicine.”

 20% → 90%